kjhealy/kieranhealy.hugo/content/blog/moral-economy.markdown

 the origins of the social sciences.

 The precursors of modern social science were “ideologues of progress”, in Krishan Kumar's (1986) phrase.
-They had strongly ideas about what the future would look like; they insisted on the connection between social change and moral progress; and they had strong views about the role of science in this process.
+They had vivid ideas about what the future would look like; they insisted on the connection between social change and moral progress; and they had strong views about the role of science in this process.
 We see it first in the Scottish